jliang87/jetson/k3s-on-jetson-board-with-gpu-allocation.md

 Now run `kompose convert -f docker-compose-output.yml --volumes hostPath`.
 Notice all the K8s service and deployment files generated from the Docker Compose services.
 To learn more about the generated YAML files, visit https://www.youtube.com/watch?v=qmDzcu5uY1I.
-The “--volumes hostPath” option maps the K3s pod volumes to our Jetson board.
+The “--volumes hostPath” option maps the K3s pod volumes to your Jetson board.
 We will now use a K8s deployment file to create a K3s node.

 Let’s run `sudo k3s kubectl apply -f ./example-deployment.yaml`.
 You should see the deployment running with `sudo k3s kubectl get pods`.
 You can also see the logs by `sudo k3s kubectl logs -f xxx`.